 As a starting point to the DCF analysis, the Court considered whether the Petitioners' or Respondent's management projections applied.
 Respondent used a standard three-year projection, 2014-2017.
 Petitioners set forth an extension, which included a projection for 2018 and 2019, claiming it was necessary to normalize SWS's financial performance.
 The Court declined to use the extension, noting that there were a number of assumptions necessary in order for the extension to be factually supported.
-82
+Before the court declined to use